More than a facelift. Redesigning a Tool Rental App

 • Significantly reduced the number of support calls about pricing.

-• The app was well received; it was made into a white label solution for other major construction tool rental services in Germany, The Netherlands and other European countries.
+• The app was made into a white label solution for other major construction tool rental services in Germany, The Netherlands and other EU countries.

 Saving Tools and Price Calculation